SpongeBobSun/Holophonor/README.md

 ### Local Directories

-Holophonor will search music in local directories and will automatically add `Documents` folder to its scan path during initialization.
+Holophonor will search music in local directories and automatically add `Documents` folder to its scan path during initialization.

 To add or remove a local directory from scan path, use below functions **before** rescan the library.

-Use below functions to add or remove directories.

 ```swift
 addLocalDirectory(dir: String)